whage/whage.github.io/_posts/2018-12-29-which-way-forward.md

 ---

 I have an idealistic image of the perfect work environment for software developers.
-One where the work is not limited high levels of abstraction.
+One where the work is not limited to high levels of abstraction.
 Where people get a chance to rethink and experiment and build stuff from scratch.
 One where every day work touches on many different areas of computer systems.
 The problems are technical in nature and there is ["real engineering"][whither] involved.